2016 GREEN LEAVES CHILDREN'S PUBLISHING RETREAT

-Join us for our inaugural spring retreat at Silver Bay.
-We will be hosting three editors (Caroline Abbey, MaryKate Castellani, and Sylvie Frank) and two agents (Linda Pratt and Jennifer Laughran).
-It is bound to be an amazing and creative weekend!
+Join us for a very special spring retreat at Silver Bay for illustrators.
+We will be hosting three editors (Chad Beckerman, Jenny Kelly, and Semadar Megged) and two agents (Rubin Pfeffer and Melissa Turk) this spring at Silver Bay on Lake George.
 Each participant will receive a one-on-one critique from one of our faculty members.
 Faculty will be presenting workshops in the evenings.
+It is bound to be an amazing and creative weekend!
 Only 35 spots available.

 » registration is now open